-In 1977, the City Council formed MSAD to fulfill the Landscape and Lighting Act (LLA).
-The MSAD was established to oversee the construction and maintenance of special public improvements along Main Street.
-Those improvements include planters, trees, on-street parking, sidewalks, benches, trash receptacles, drinking fountains, streetlights, drainage and bollards.

-The maintenance costs for these improvements are funded through an assessment.
-The LLA requires that the City Council initiate annual proceedings for the levy of the assessment through MSAD.
+In 1977, the City Council formed the MSAD per the Landscape and Lighting Act of 1972 (LLA).
+The MSAD was established to fund the construction and maintenance of special public improvements along Main Street, such as planters, sidewalks, and streetlights.
+The MSAD funds the maintenance costs for these improvements with an annual assessment.
+The LLA requires that the City Council initiate the assessment proceedings for the annual levy through the MSAD.
 To comply with this requirement, the following actions have taken place:

-- Staff met with the Parking and Main Street Commission (PMSC) on March 11, 2010, to determine proposed levels of maintenance, as well as any enhancements or changes to the existing improvements. - PMSC reviewed and recommended approval of the proposed FY 2010/11 budget. - The recommendation was transmitted to the City Council for their consideration and was approved, as well as a resolution describing improvements within the budget.
-In addition, the City Council ordered the City Engineer to prepare and file the required report for the assessment.
+- Staff met with the Main Street Commission on March 10, 2011, to determine proposed levels of maintenance, as well as any enhancements or changes to the existing improvements. - Main Street Commission reviewed and recommended approval of the proposed FY 2011/12 budget. - City Council approved the FY 2011/12 budget on April 12, 2011, and adopted Resolution No. 9037-11 describing improvements within the budget and ordered the City Engineer to prepare and file the required report for the assessment.